 - 1. Verify that the fob is present.

-- 2. Set the OFF/RUN switch to RUN.
+- 2. Turn the ignition switch to IGNITION.

 - 3. Pull the main fuse from its holder or disconnect the battery.

-Set the OFF/RUN switch back to OFF before installing main fuse.
+Place the ignition switch in the OFF position before installing the main fuse.

 Security Lamp